๐Ÿง‚Physical Chemistry II

 Simplifying complex mechanismsPseudo-first-order, steady-state approximation

-Graphical order determinationIntegrated rate law plots ([A][A], ln[A]\ln[A], 1[A]\frac{1}{[A]} vs. tt)
+Graphical order determinationIntegrated rate law plots ([A][A], lnโก[A]\ln[A], 1[A]\frac{1}{[A]} vs. tt)

-Temperature dependenceArrhenius equation, activation energy
+Temperature dependenceArrhenius equation, activation energy from lnโกk\ln k vs. 1T\frac{1}{T}

-Mechanistic constraintsRate-determining step, consistency with rate law
+Mechanistic constraintsRate-determining step, consistency with observed rate law

-Intermediate behaviorSteady-state approximation, pre-equilibrium
+Intermediate behaviorSteady-state approximation, pre-equilibrium assumption

 Self-Check Questions